Katong Shopping Centre relaunches for en bloc sale, price stays at S$638 million

 The freehold property was put up for collective sale in April at the same price.

-SINGAPORE: Katong Shopping Centre has made another attempt at collective sale, at an indicative price of S$638 million (US$473 million), said real estate firm Edmund Tie in a news release on Monday (Jul 10).
+SINGAPORE: Katong Shopping Centre has made a fourth attempt at collective sale, at an indicative price of S$638 million (US$473 million), said real estate firm Edmund Tie in a news release on Monday (Jul 10).

 The freehold property in District 15 is located on a corner land plot of 86,924 sq ft, facing both Mountbatten Road and Haig Road.